klarman-cell-observatory/hdst/README.md

 # File Structure Overview
 All processed files are available at: https://portals.broadinstitute.org/single_cell/study/SCP420

-There is a total of 36 files currenlty uploaded with the study:

 ![github-small](https://github.com/broadinstitute/hdst/blob/master/files.png)

 We recommed using the `Bulk Download` function and to consult the `Metadata` file.